| -------------

 customers are placed on a server to cover the "basic costs" and

-make a bit of profit.. some hosts continue to load more customers because
+make a bit of profit.. many hosts continue to load even more customers because

 they